-- Register as a researcher: This one-time researcher registration process is easy and also includes the creation of an online account.
-With this account, you'll be able to request material for use in our reading room and track the status of your requests.
+Register as a researcher: This one-time researcher registration process is easy and also includes the creation of an online account.
+With this account, you'll be able to request material for use in our reading room or to be reproduced, and to track the status of your requests.

-- We will also take a quick picture of you to include in your researcher account.
-This will allow us to confirm your identity each time you visit our reading room.
+We will need to take a photograph of you to include in your researcher account.
+This is required and allows us to confirm your identity each time you visit our reading room.
 Your photo will be confidential, and we will not share it.

-What can I bring into the reading room?
+What can you bring into the reading room?